LoyolaChicagoBooks/introcs-csharp/rst/funcreturn.rst

 You can easily combine a sequence of functions, and you have more flexibility in the combinations if each does just one unified thing.
-The function SumProblem in :file:`addition1.cs` does two thing:  It creates a sentence, and prints it.
+The function SumProblem in :repsrc:`addition1/addition1.cs` does two thing:  It creates a sentence, and prints it.
 If that is all you have, you are out of luck if you want to do something different with the sentence string.
 A better way is to have a function that just creates the sentence, and returns it for whatever further use you want.
-After returning that value, printing is one possibility, done in :file:`addition2.cs`:
+After returning that value, printing is one possibility, done in :repsrc:`addition2/addition2.cs`:

 .. literalinclude:: ../source/examples/addition2/addition2.cs

-**In class recommendation**:  Improve example :file:`painting.cs` with functions.
-Copy it to :file:`painting_input.cs` and modify it.
+**In class recommendation**:  Improve example :repsrc:`painting.cs/painting.cs` with functions.
+Copy it to a file :file:`painting_input.cs` in your own project and modify it.

 .. _QuotientStringEx: